Three houses connected by thin walkways over the water on the islands in Bocas del Toro, Panama

 The Best Things to Do in Bocas del Toro, Panama

-So, you’re going to Bocas del Toro in Panama, and you want to know what there is to do there.
-Well, you’re in luck, because there’s a lot to choose from!
+If you’re looking for the best things to do in Bocas del Toro, Panama, you’re in luck because there’s a lot to choose from!
 Bocas del Toro is made up of nine main islands, surrounded by thousands of mini-islands (known as islets).
 Bocas del Toro is a really great place to visit in Panama, firstly because it’s absolutely beautiful, secondly because there is so much to do there, and finally because as tourism trade there is growing, it is becoming more easily accessible and adapted to foreigners.

 Throughout this guide, I’m going to give you instructions as though you’re staying in Bocas Town, the largest town on the main island of Isla Colón.
 This is mostly because that’s where I stayed when I went to Bocas del Toro, and there’s a good chance you’ll end up staying there, too!
 If you end up staying somewhere else, you’ll still be able to follow this guide.
 What with being a group of islands and everything, most of the activities I’m going to cover simply involve going to the dock and hopping into a water taxi or onto a boat tour.
 For the things to do on Isla Colon itself, all you need to do is hop into a water taxi to Bocas town and then follow my instructions from there!

 If you’re wondering how to get to or from Bocas del Toro (because it’s not always the easiest!) check out this article on how to get to Bocas del Toro from Puerto Viejo in Costa Rica.
-Soon I’ll be bringing you another article on how to get there or back from Panama City, too, so watch this space!
+Soon I’ll be bringing you another article on how to travel between Bocas del Toro and Panama City, too, so watch this space!

 Read more: Is it safe to travel alone in Panama?